Yoav666s/dnd-wiki/collections/_adventures/silentspire-manor-maritime-machinations.md

 ***Describing Coven Magic.** As one hag casts a spell with coven magic, describe the two other hags chanting with her and providing somatic components for the spell.
 A successful DC 15 Intelligence (Arcana) check will reveal that one hag cannot cast a spell alone and needs her sisters for it.*

 ## After the Ambush
+If Incontinence was cast on the PC and they have no means of cleaning themselves, Simon will use Prestidigitation to clean them.

 The PC will feel something warm and gentle touching their arm, but see nothing.
 If they have a good or neutral alignment, a tiny sprite will reveal himself.

 > You see a tiny little creature hovering in the air with fluttering wings.
 It looks like an elf, but an eighth of the size.
 It looks at you with black, beady eyes and says, "Are the bad witches gone?"